Logo

 Johnny Cash took an "altar call" in Evangel Temple, a small church in the Nashville area, pastored by Reverend Jimmie Rodgers Snow, son of country music legend Hank Snow.

-Johnny Cash did not end all drug use until 1970, staying drug-free for a period of seven years.
+Johnny Cash was drug-free for a period of seven years.

 Johnny Cash stayed off drugs for several years, but relapsed.

-Johnny Cash played his first famous prison concert on January 1,1958, at San Quentin State Prison.
+Johnny Cash played his first notable prison concert on January 1,1958, at San Quentin State Prison in California.

-Johnny Cash performed at the Osteraker Prison in Sweden in 1972.
+In 1972 Johnny Cash performed at the Osteraker Prison in Sweden.

 Johnny Cash used his stardom and economic status to bring awareness to the issues surrounding the Native American people.